 - Under what circumstances is bioplastic packaging the best option for storing and transporting food?

-Building on our experience from running a food waste social innovation lab in Toronto, we will be using a similar methodology for this project.
+Building on our experience from running a food waste social innovation lab in Toronto, we used a similar methodology for this project.

-Our team is currently conducting interviews with stakeholders throughout the supply chain who influence and/or are impacted by the production, use, and end-of-life management of bioplastic packaging, including those who are normally excluded from design and decision-making processes.
-These interviews will form the basis of our design brief and introductory webinar scheduled for summer 2020.
-Workshops will commence in fall 2020 or winter 2021 once gatherings are permitted again.
+Our team conducted interviews with stakeholders throughout the supply chain who influence and/or are impacted by the production, use, and end-of-life management of bioplastic packaging, including those who are normally excluded from design and decision-making processes.
+These findings informed a webinar that took place in summer 2020.